-Before you can connect your computer to a particular 802.11 wireless network, you have to install the required software and configure the computer for the specific type of connection: "AdHoc" or "Infrastructure."
+Before you can connect your computer to a particular 802.11 wireless network, you have to configure the computer for the specific type of connection: "AdHoc" or "Infrastructure."

 Computer-to-Computer Connection (AdHoc)

 An AdHoc network provides a wireless connection from your computer directly to one or more computers with wireless capabilities, even if they aren't connected to a LAN.
 You can then share resources such as shared files, printers, and Internet connections with the other computers.